Last update 2121.02.17

 How much do I need to trade forex with AI?

 You can start in forex trading with free AI forex signals or AI trading from just $100 through some of the best forex brokers.
 It is moreover possible to test using a risk-free demo account with our AI trading structure.
 Regardless, to do a capable peril, the board in authentic records, we suggest you start from at least $100.

 What is the best forex broker to use AI trading?

 - How much do you have?
-With Oanda, you can start at $1, and FXCM is ideal if you start from at least $300.
+FXCM is ideal if you start at least $100.

-- FXCM sometimes provides higher liquidity volume and lower spreads than Oanda, which are vital aspects of the success in forex trading.
+- FXCM sometimes provides higher liquidity volume and lower spreads than other brokers, which are vital aspects of the success in forex trading.
 But it can also vary.